input-output-hk/cardano-sl/docs/delegation_design_spec.md

 into a separate class of addresses, so that normal addresses remain in a pure UTxO style.

-The asymptotic storage complexity of the ledger state (ie UTxO size) is linear in the number of stake keys, but is unrelated to the number of epochs that have passed.
+The asymptotic storage complexity of the ledger state (i.e. UTxO size) is linear in the number of stake keys, but is unrelated to the number of epochs that have passed.
 This is in contrast to approaches that create UTxO entries for rewards on every epoch.